zabroseric/sfdc-xml-parser/README.md

 * Tag and Value Sanitization

 ## Usage
 The methods below show examples of common cases when parsing xml, and how you may go around this.
-Check out the [Cool Stuff](#cool-stuff) area for details on various pieces of functionality that can be used to alter the xml characteristics.
+Check out the [Other Cool Stuff](#other-cool-stuff) area for details on various pieces of functionality that can be used to alter the xml characteristics.

 ### Serialization
 #### SObject